Memorandum of Understanding (MOU)

 • Response: ITAC will respond quickly, decisively, and appropriately if any issues or concerns are identified.

-• Advice: ITAC will provide advice and guidance to support the placement, such as by supplying fact sheets on vital instructional strategies.
+• Advice: ITAC will provide advice and guidance to support the placement process, such as by supplying fact sheets on vital instructional strategies.

-• Minimal interruption: ITAC procedures and assessments will be designed to minimise interruptions, particularly to children's learning and the teacher's routine.
+• Minimal interruption: ITAC procedures and assessments will be designed to minimise interruptions, particularly to children’s learning and development.

 • Compliance: ITAC will comply with all relevant laws, regulations and policies, including confidentiality, privacy, security of records, and clearances.

-• Insurance: ITAC will hold appropriate professional and public liability insurance for the entire period of the placement.
+• Insurance: ITAC will hold appropriate professional and public liability insurance for the duration of the placement.

 Use this form to notify ITAC when a school has agreed to host a candidate as per the MOU.

-This is the primary supervisor who mentors the candidate (a registered teacher).
+This is the primary supervisor who mentors the candidate day-to-day.

 Name Position Email